BeckhamL/goRead/README.md

 # goRead

-An application that takes the top articles and summarizes them.
+An application that takes the top articles from various news outlets and summarizes them.

 Used to pull top headlines from news websites: [https://github.com/barthr/newsapi](https://github.com/barthr/newsapi)
 <br/>